 Hot peppers are a cinch to raise, so long as temperatures stay below 90 degrees F. They’ll continue growing in hotter weather but will drop their flowers without setting fruit.
 When they do set fruit, watch out.
 Their bright colors and interesting shapes make them quite the ornamental plant.
 When harvesting, wear gloves or wash your hands after handling to avoid irritating your eyes if you accidentally rub them with “hot pepper fingers.”

 Some smaller varieties, such as Patio Baby mini eggplant, grow just 1 to 2 feet tall, so they’re perfect for containers.
-Larger eggplants need larger potsup to 24 inches in diameter per plantand staking to support the fruit-laden branches in late summer.
+Larger eggplants need larger pots—up to 24 inches in diameter per plant—and staking to support the fruit-laden branches in late summer.
 Even so, containers are a good idea in cold climates because the soil warms up quicker, much to eggplant’s liking.
-Do you know about square foot gardening?
+Here’s everything you need to know about mini vegetables.

 Here’s a vegetable you can grow on your kitchen counter!
 Microgreens are the recently sprouted seeds of various vegetables, from radishes to alfalfa, after they have developed their first true leaves.
 This usually takes 1 to 3 weeks, depending on species.
-Microgreens are nutritious and the leaves and stems add interesting texture and taste to salads and sandwiches.
-Find out what you should plant side-by-side and why.
+Microgreens can easily grow indoors and are nutritious and the leaves and stems add interesting texture and taste to salads and sandwiches.